atiabbz/HKU-GymEasy-iOS-Shortcut/README.md

 - Automatically have your responses be filled in the booking form and scroll down to the reCAPTCHA section.
 - Highlight the time selection section if one is not selected.
+- Have a scroll-to-top button in the bottom-right corner.